OpenTechSchool/www.opentechschool.org/handbooks/sponsorship-and-support.md

   * you do not have the right to review any material before it gets published
   * your support will not annul our [promotion guidelines](/handbooks/promotion.html) for your event and what you do
   * you do not have the right to call it "yours", not that workshop, programme or OpenTechSchool in general
-  * You must not use any photos or videos take as part of your public marketing campaign
+  * you must not use any photos or videos taken as part of your public marketing campaign